BietSoft/brixx.docs/brixx-decision-script/README.md

 ## hitPolicy

 The field `hitPolicy` defines the Brixx decision table hit policy.
 The field is optional and not required.
-If `hitPolicy` is not set it will set to the `Priority`.
+If `hitPolicy` is not set it will set to `Priority`.

--   `Any`: Multiple matching rules must not make a difference: all matching rules must lead to the same output. (_not available in this version_).
+-   `Any` - Multiple matching rules must not make a difference: all matching rules must lead to the same output. (_not available in this version_).
--   `Collect`: Rules do not overlap.
+-   `Collect` - Rules do not overlap.
 Only a single rule can match (_not available in this version_).
--   `First`: Rules are evaluated from top to bottom.
+-   `First` - Rules are evaluated from top to bottom.
 Rules may overlap, but only the first match counts.
--   `Priority` (default): Rule outputs are prioritized.
+-   `Priority` (default) - Rule outputs are prioritized.
 Rules may overlap, but only the match with the highest output priority counts.
--   `Unique`: Rules do not overlap.
+-   `Unique` - Rules do not overlap.
 Only a single rule can match. (_not available in this version_).

 **Example**